Get insider access

 Neato Botvac D7

 The Neato D8 and Neato Botvac D7 each have their advantages, so one may suit you better depending on your needs.
-Both vacuums are similar in terms of maneuverability, ease of maintenance, recurring costs, and overall dimensions, but there are a few small differences.
+Both vacuums are similar in maneuverability, ease of maintenance, recurring costs, and overall dimensions, but there are a few small differences.
 The D8 delivers better performance on high-pile carpet and takes much less time to recharge, though its maximum battery life is significantly less than that of the D7.
 The D7 also delivers superior performance on low-pile carpet.

 Roborock S7